FZJ-IEK3-VSA/ethos.REFLOW/README.md

 # REFLOW: Renewable Energy potentials workFLOW manager

 REFLOW is a workflow manager tool designed to streamline and automate tasks related to renewable energy potential analyses.
-It is built with Luigi and aims to provide an automated, robust framework for data ingestion, processing, analysis, validation and storage.
+It is built with Luigi and aims to provide an automated, robust framework for data acquisition, processing, eligibility analysis, technology placements, simulations and visualizations.
 It is build with transparency and reproducibility in mind.

 ## Requirements
 * Python